Skip to content

 Inform your customers of the benefits of your product when you deliver a presentation on your products.
 They need to know what’s in it for them if they use their product, giving them a straight answer.
 Let them know what they gain from using your product and what problems it will fix or avoid.

-Following this great advice, you will increase your chances to surprise and be more confident in delivering a presentation as good as those done by Jobs.
+Following this great advice will increase your chances of surprise and make you more confident in delivering a presentation as good as Jobs'.

 5) Attract Attention Towards Yourself, Not the Presentation